gadoseb/Take-home-test-FS/README.md

 - recipes.csv: Contains recipe data, including recipe names and ingredients with weights.

 ###  Frontend Task
-- frontend_app.js: A JavaScript application that fetches user data and their latest posts from a placeholder API and displays them in a user-friendly format.

 - User_and_Posts_streamlit.py: A Streamlit app that fetches and displays users and their latest posts.
+The app can be found here <https://take-home-test-fs-dmdb6hg6h2qiqgedej7wfh.streamlit.app/>

+- Frontend_App.js: A JavaScript application that fetches user data and their latest posts from a placeholder API and displays them in a user-friendly format.
+I  am not an expert of JavaScript, here is the js file of a React app essentially based on the code I wrote for